sebivenlo/esd-2024-elasticsearch/presentation/presentation.md

 # Query optimizing

 - Use Filters for Non-Scoring Queries: Filters are faster than queries because they do not calculate relevance scores.
 Use filters for static data or when scoring is not required.
 - Caching: Utilize Elasticsearch's query cache and request cache to speed up repeated queries.
-Ensure that frequently accessed data is cached.
-(Indices can be assigned to hot or cold cache based on frequency/importancy of use)

 ---